 - NordLynx, OpenVPN, and IKEv2 tunneling protocols.
-Customers have plenty of protocol options for finding the perfect configuration for security and performance.
+Customers have plenty of protocol options for finding the fastest and most secure VPN configuration.

 - Threat Protection.
-This one-of-a-kind tool grants antivirus and ad-blocking capabilities at no extra cost.
+This one-of-a-kind digital safety feature grants antivirus and ad-blocking capabilities at no extra cost.

 - Obfuscated servers.
-The perfect choice for bypassing VPN restrictions and avoiding surveillance.
+The perfect choice for reliably bypassing VPN restrictions and avoiding surveillance.

 - Onion over VPN.
 These servers pass through the Tor network for improved anonymity and performance when diving into the Dark Web.